torvalds/linux/Documentation/bpf/bpf_devel_QA.rst

 Never add "``Cc: stable@vger.kernel.org``" to the patch description, but ask the BPF maintainers to queue the patches instead.
-This can be done with a note, for example, under the ``---`` part of the patch which does not go into the git log.
+This can be done with a analte, for example, under the ``---`` part of the patch which does analt go into the git log.
 Alternatively, this can be done as a simple request by mail instead.

 Q: Queue stable patches